It's awful isn't it – when someone stops following us on Twitter! We feel rejected, hurt, lost and wonder where it all went so wrong.

 You've not yet added a profile picture

-While we're on the subject of trust, if you don't yet have a profile picture then people won't really trust you or your Twitter account.
-If you want people to continue following you – get a nice, happy picture of yourself for your avatar.
+While we're on the subject of trust, if you don't have a profile picture, then people won't trust you or your Twitter account.
+If you want people to continue following you – get a beautiful, happy photo of yourself for your avatar.
 It puts a real face behind your name and helps people to identify with you.
 One extra tip – make sure the photograph includes you looking directly at the camera lens, and smiling.

 You're not what people expected

-Someone might've started to follow you expecting something quite different to what you've been tweeting.
+Someone might've started to follow you expecting something entirely different to what you've been tweeting.
 It's nothing personal.
-Your tweets are clearly not what they were expecting and they've unfollowed to keep their feed full of relevant things they want to see.
+Your tweets are not what they were expecting, and they've unfollowed to keep their feed full of relevant things they want to see.

 You're not relevant

 Twitter's original slogan reads 'Follow Your Interests'.
 That's the whole point of Twitter – following people with similar interests.
-Just because someone unfollows you, it doesn't mean you're not likeable or interesting.
+Just because someone unfollows you, it doesn't mean you're not likeable or exciting.
 You're just not relevant.
-Stop taking it personally – you just didn't have the same interests.
-Only follow those you're interested in and you've got things in common with.
+Stop taking it personally – you didn't have the same interests.
+Only follow those you're interested in, and you've got things in common.